mstudiva/Ofav-Durusdinium-Annotated-Transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

-# Orbicella faveolata and Durusdinium Transcriptome Annotation, version August 15, 2023
+# Orbicella faveolata and Durusdinium Transcriptome Annotation, version September 30, 2024
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (@gmail.com) for use on FAU's HPC (KoKo)